 A contingency fund has been designated by the organization's Board of Directors and is to be used in accordance with the Board's on-going direction.
-On an annual basis, 15% of the investment income realized on the unrestricted investments, which excludes the net change in the balance of the unrealized gain or loss on the unrestricted investments, is transferred from unrestricted net assets to internally restricted net assets.
-For the 2015 fiscal year \$14,619 (2014 - \$4,263) of investment income was transferred to the contingency fund from unrestricted net assets.
-In addition, \$147,770 (2014 - \$nil) has been transferred from the contingency fund to unrestricted net assets to eliminate the otherwise cumulative deficit as at the end of the fiscal year.
-Therefore net transfers of \$133,151 from the contingency fund to unrestricted net assets were made for the 2015 fiscal year (2014 - net transfers of \$4,263 from unrestricted net assets to the contingency fund).
+On an annual basis, 15% of the investment income earned on the unrestricted investments is transferred from unrestricted net assets to internally restricted net assets.
+For the 2014 fiscal year \$4,263 (2013 - \$4,436) of investment income was transferred to the contingency fund from unrestricted net assets.